Algebraic structures and Hamiltonians from the equivalence classes of 2D conformal algebras: Introduction

-Recently it was realised that conformal algebras play an important role in classifying superintegrable systems in 2-dimensional spaces \cite{MR2804560}.
-In the work by Fordy and Huang \cite{MR2143019, MR2143027,MR3116192}, through the use of specific subalgebras, their Casimir operators and differential realisations, it was shown that superintegrable systems in $2$D and $3$D conformally flat spaces are related to superintegrable systems in Darboux spaces.
-In particular, the conformal symmetries of $2$D Euclidean metric were applied to construct new free superintegrable systems in the 2D Darboux spaces.
+Recently it was realised that conformal algebras play an important role in classifying superintegrable systems in 2-dimensional spaces \cite{MR2804560,MR2143019,MR2143027,MR3116192}.
+In the work by Fordy and Huang \cite{MR3988021,MR4088503,MR4258337}, through the use of specific subalgebras, their Casimir operators and differential realisations, it was shown that superintegrable systems in $2$D and $3$D conformally flat spaces are related to superintegrable systems in Darboux spaces.
+In particular, the conformal symmetries of the $2$D Euclidean metric were applied to construct new free superintegrable systems in the 2D Darboux spaces.
 In this paper, we will examine various Abelian and non-Abelian subalgebras of the 2D conformal algebra $\mathfrak{c}(2)$ and propose a new scheme for classifying integrable and superintegrable systems through explicit construction of commutants relative to the subalgebras.

 Our construction is independent of the metric of the space.
-Using polynomials up to degree $6$ in the enveloping algebra of $\mathfrak{c}(2)$, we obtain the corresponding algebraic Hamiltonians, integrals and polynomial symmetry algebras.
-Here, we use only the $ad(\mathfrak{c}(2))$-equivalence to each subalgebra of $\mathfrak{c}(2)$ to build the polynomial algebras.
-As an example of the systematic scheme, we look at one type of commutants involving the Casimir of a subalgebra and obtain the corresponding algebraic superintegrable Hamiltonian.
-Our approach establishes a framework linking superintegrable systems to the theory of Lie algebras, their subalgebras and enveloping algebras.
+Using polynomials up to degree $6$ in the enveloping algebra of $\mathfrak{c}(2)$, we obtain the corresponding algebraic Hamiltonians, integrals, and polynomial symmetry algebras.
+Here, we use only the $Ad(C(2))$-equivalence to each subalgebra of $\mathfrak{c}(2)$ to build the polynomial algebras, where is $C(2)$ the corresponding conformal group of $\mathfrak{c}(2).$ As an example of the systematic scheme, we look at one type of commutant involving the Casimir of a subalgebra and obtain the corresponding algebraic superintegrable Hamiltonian.
+Our approach establishes a framework linking superintegrable systems to the theory of Lie algebras, their subalgebras, and enveloping algebras.